 The Living School for Action and Contemplation is a two-year program of the Center for Action and Contemplation.
-At its core, the School’s curriculum is grounded in the Christian contemplative tradition that has guided our core teachers Richard Rohr, Cynthia Bourgeault and James Finley and guest faculty Barbara Holmes.
+At its core, the School’s curriculum is grounded in the Christian contemplative tradition that guides our core faculty, Richard Rohr, James Finley, Barbara Holmes, Brian McLaren, and Cynthia Bourgeault (emeritus).
 Our faculty holds that Scripture as validated by experience and experience as validated by Tradition are essential elements in developing a spiritual worldview; this grounds their teaching approach.

 The school has a particular emphasis on Fr.
 Richard’s Franciscan heritage.
 In keeping with the Franciscan Alternative Orthodoxy, the Living School program emphasizes an embodied lifestyle and teaches practices that open us to a more conscious union with Divine Reality.

 In addition to the influence of the Franciscan Alternative Orthodoxy and the Perennial Tradition, Fr.
 Richard has highlighted particular aspects of his lineage and themes that are foundational to the Living School curriculum.
 Click here to learn more about the lineage and themes.

-Learn more about the Course Units (including an on-site intensive and online study) and Living School Disciplines (such as experiential practice, reading, and developing a rhythm of life) within the program.
+Learn more about the Course Units (including an intensive and online study) and Living School Disciplines (such as experiential practice, reading, and developing a rhythm of life) within the program.

 If selected as a student, you are expected to meet the following criteria to successfully complete the Living School program: